 Q Laboratories’ Chief Scientific Officer, Erin Crowley stated, “ISO Accreditation of our virus methodologies is a significant step forward in providing a high level of quality and confidence in testing for food-borne viruses.
 We are fortunate to have had the feedback from clients and industry partners that expanding our ISO scope to include such methods provides substantial added value for our company.”

 Norovirus often falls under the diagnosis of “stomach flu” but for those with compromised or weak immune systems can be very dangerous, as can Hepatitis A.

-Foods commonly associated with Norovirus and Hepatitis A contamination are raw seafood, fresh produce, and other ready-to-eat products.
+Foods commonly associated with Norovirus and Hepatitis A contamination are raw seafood, fresh produce, frozen fruits and berries, and many ready-to-eat products.
 Process water is also frequently the cause of contamination.